How to Raise Prices Without Losing Clients

 “Hey [Name], I wanted to give you a personal heads‑up—I’m adjusting my rates starting [date].
 Given the results we’ve achieved together, I wanted you to hear it from me directly.”

-Walk through the value recap, new rate, and effective date.
+Then walk them through the value recap, the new rate, and the effective date.

-A-tier almost always stays.
-If they leave over a 15-20% increase, they were never actually A-tier.
+A‑tier clients almost always stay, and if they walk over a 15–20% increase, they weren’t truly A‑tier to begin

 Typical outcomes after 7 days: